-4 Best VPN & Proxy Extensions for Chrome in 2019Published by Gray Williams on February 24, 2019
+4 Best VPN & Proxy Extensions for Chrome in 2020Last Updated by John Bennet on April 01, 2020

 Your browser continually transmits data about you to each site you visit, and not only does it reveal your IP address, but also the devices connected to your network, your hardware, and operating system.